2,000 Dives And Still Kicking - Review of the Mares Volo Power Fins

 I’ve always been a big fan of Mares fins ever since I bought my very first pair of AvantiX-3 and later a set Avanti Quattro +, my preferred choice of ‘entry-level’ paddle fin for beginners.

 Somewhere in 2007 I inherited a set of the original Volo range and the first time I wore them I was astounded at the difference in feel they provided, without sacrificing too much of the thrust available from stiffer fins.
-My feet felt lighter in the water, although it did take a while to get used to the extra bendiness of the Volos.
+My feet felt lighter in the water, and the old achilles tendon injury that keeps niggling away at me, stopped niggling.
+I was sold within minutes of slipping them on, although it did take a while to get used to the extra bendiness of the Volos.

 Over the years I tried various types of split-fin but they just didn’t agree with where I wanted to put my feet at any given time, and although the tech school might swear by jet fins, I’m not a techie, and they made me feel like I was diving with lead boots.